nikita-olechko/Algorithmic-Trading-In-Python/README.md

 # Features

-- Connects to Interactive Brokers API for live trading
+- Connects to Interactive Brokers API for live trading and historical data
 - Supports customizable strategies
 - Built with a modular design for adding more order types and quantities
 - Supports limit and stop-loss orders as well as market orders